11 Ways to Respond Effectively to Manipulative Apology Patterns

 But emotional clarity changes that dynamic.

-Manipulative apologies are intended not for healing or resolving the matter at hand; instead, they serve to conclude the uncomfortable interaction.
+Manipulative apologies are intended not to heal or resolve the matter at hand; instead, they serve to conclude the uncomfortable interaction.
 This kind of apology does no help in the development of the relationship and can leave the victim with the impression that their concerns have been ignored.

 How Manipulative Apologies Erode Trust and Self-Esteem